All FAQs under Horse Show for Windows (see below for questions sorted by category)

 Printers can be connected to the network itself (also wired into the router) or connected to each individual computer.
 HSW uses the Windows printing capabilities so if your printer is accessible through Windows, it should also be accessible through HSW.
 You can change access to the printer from any Printer Setup box in any of the report restriction screens.

-If you are receiving an error opening the program on a second computer, verify that your Sharing and Security on the HrsWin directory has the ‘Allow network users to change my files.’ box checked (WindowsXP) or that it is completely shared with read AND write access.
+If you are receiving an error opening the program on a second computer, verify that your Sharing and Security on the HrsWin directory has the ‘Allow network users to change my files.’ box checked (WindowsXP) or that it is completely shared to everyone with read AND write access (other versions of Windows).

 Microsoft Access has most likely locked the database internally.
 To unlock it, follow the steps below: